dipankar-chaki/public-correspondence-nlp/README.md

    cd nlp-public-correspondence
    ```

-2. Create and activate a virtual environment (using conda):
+2. Create and activate a virtual environment:

    ```bash
    # Using conda (recommended)